ShengranHu/shengranhu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am Shengran Hu (胡圣然).
-I am a PhD student at University of British Columbia, advised by <a href="http://jeffclune.com/">Dr. Jeff Clune</a>.
+I am a PhD student at University of British Columbia and a student researcher in Vector Institute, advised by <a href="http://jeffclune.com/">Prof. Jeff Clune</a>.
 I am currently interning at <a href="https://sakana.ai/">Sakana AI</a> as a research scientist.

-I want to understand the emergence of complexity, such as natural evolution and human scientific discoveries.
-I study this by building open-ended AI systems that can accumulate complexity in language.
+I’m interested in how patterns and knowledge emerge from complex systems like natural evolution and scientific discovery.
+I study this by building open-ended, agentic AI systems that can accumulate complexity in language.

 <p style="text-align:center">
                 <a href="mailto:hu.shengran@outlook.com">Email</a> /